MaximeBoulat/AAI501-TeamProject/FinalProject/FinalProject.md

 To help visualize the problem further, we performed a full-fledged feature uniqueness analysis.

-This shows that in the absence of goal direction information, the model leans on a arbitrary feature feature (sensor 6) as the discriminant feature, whereas once goal direction is added, it becomes the discriminant feature.
+This shows that in the absence of goal direction information, the model leans on a arbitrary feature (sensor 6) as the discriminant feature and is not able to clearly discriminate between actions.
+Once goal direction is added, the actions are are clearly differentiated and the goal direction becomes the dominating discriminant.

 without goal direction: